shrayg/debateroom/README.md

 ## 🎯 Project Overview

-Debate Terminal is a unique research platform that enables real-time observation of how multiple AI models engage in dialogue when presented with user-generated questions.
+Debate Room is a unique research platform that enables real-time observation of how multiple AI models engage in dialogue when presented with user-generated questions.
 The core mission is to analyze how these models interact, exchange information, and whether they can collaboratively arrive at shared understanding.

 ### Research Focus Areas:
 - **AI Communication Dynamics**: How models interpret, respond, and adapt to each other